|Last Quarterly Update:||12/2/2013|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry provide cleaning, washing, and waxing services for cars, trucks, vans, and trailers.
-Major US companies include Wash Depot, Oasis Car Wash, and Autobell Car Wash.
+Major US companies include Autobell Car Wash, Mr. Clean Car Wash (owned by Procter & Gamble), and Wash Depot (all based in the US), along with Bubbles Car Wash (Canada), Mr. Wash AutoService (Germany), and Uhoda (Belgium).

-The US car wash industry includes about 15,000 establishments (single-location companies and branches of multi-location companies) with combined annual revenue of more than $5 billion.
-The output of US car washes is expected to grow at a medium rate in the next two years.
+The US car wash industry includes about 15,000 establishments (single-location companies and branches of multi-location companies) with combined annual revenue of about $6 billion.
 Key industry drivers include consumer spending habits and new car sales.

 The industry includes full- and self-service car wash facilities, as well as truck and bus washes and vehicle detailing services.